An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Integra Lifesciences Holding.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how IART stock compares to 2,000+ US-based stocks, and to peers in the Health Technology sector and Medical Specialties industry.
+We show how IART stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Analytical Laboratory Instrument Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.